node-dot-cpp/memory-safe-cpp/checker/doc/INSTRUMENT.md

 -----------------

-The `nodecpp-instrument` tool does 3 steps to instrument the client code.
+The `safememory-instrument` tool does 3 steps to instrument the client code.

 1. Include expansion: First all user `#include` are expanded into a copy of the `.cpp` file.